buttplugio/buttplug-unity/README.md

 Yes.

-### Why can't I add the package from a git repo?

-Due to the large binaries required for the package, keeping Buttplug-Unity completely in a git repo would make the repo very large, very fast.
-Therefore we only keep text files in the repo, and bring in binaries as part of our build process.

 ### Can I use Buttplug Unity in my commercial game?

 Yes, Buttplug Unity falls under the same BSD 3-Clause license as the rest of the library, meaning